bmacho/online-bughouse-stockfish-src/README.md

 ### analysis.html

-Then you open the output of localhost:8080/analysis/crazyhouse, save it as html, and do some magic with the absolute paths.
+Then you open the output of localhost:8080/analysis/crazyhouse, save it as html, and maybe do some magic with the absolute paths.

-Also if you can't change the headers you should put the coi-serviceworker script into it.
+Also you should append some special https headers or the browsers will refuse to open wasm.

+See my heroku repo: [https://github.com/bmacho/online-drophouse-stockfish](https://github.com/bmacho/online-drophouse-stockfish)

 ## Licence